Smaller companies lead US stocks higher as Turkey fears ease

 NEW YORK (AP) — U.S. stocks are rallying Tuesday as worries about Turkey’s currency crisis eased.
 Retailers and smaller companies are making some of the biggest gains.
-Global markets have taken two days of losses as investors worried that the country’s troubles might spread.
+Global markets have taken two days of losses as investors worried that Turkey’s troubles might spread.

 The S&P 500 fell a combined 1.1 percent Friday and Monday as investors worried that Turkey’s financial woes would affect other countries.